Skip to content

 0.5 / 1

-The company has a climate risk assessment summary available which includes climate risks, potential impacts, and mitigation.
-However the company does not included metrics, targets, and processes used to assess or manage climate risks.
+The company has a climate risk assessment summary available which includes climate risks, potential impacts, and mitigation steps.
+However, the company does not include metrics, targets, and processes used to assess or manage climate risks.

 • Landbank, maps and traceability Landbank, maps and traceability